cwshugg/dimrod/docs/services/membank.md

     - { username: __telegram, password: YOUR_PASSWORD_HERE, privilege: 1 }
     - { username: __speaker,  password: YOUR_PASSWORD_HERE, privilege: 1 }

-# Path-safety anchor: every bank's db_path must resolve within this directory.
-db_dir: /var/lib/dimrod/membank/db

-# Number of DB worker threads.
+# Worker-thread pool settings (nested). worker_count sizes the DB worker pool;
+# max_queue_size bounds the queue (shedding load with a retryable 503 when full).
+# Omit this block to use the defaults (4 workers / queue of 128).
+worker_pool:
   worker_count: 4
+  max_queue_size: 128

-# Fail-secure availability knobs. lock_timeout (seconds) caps how long a request
+# Fail-secure availability knob. lock_timeout (seconds) is the SERVICE-LEVEL
-# waits for a bank's read/write lock; max_queue_size bounds the worker-pool
+# default that caps how long a request waits for a bank's read/write lock before
-# queue.
-Both shed load with a retryable 503.
-Use null/0 for the unbounded
+# shedding load with a retryable 503.
+Each bank inherits it unless it sets its
-# (historical) behavior.
+# own lock_timeout.
+Use null/0 for the unbounded (historical) behavior.
 lock_timeout: 10
-max_queue_size: 128

 # LLM config used ONLY by the NLA layer.
 Omit to run without NLA endpoints.
 dialogue: